skalthoff/Jellify/README.md

 - [James](https://github.com/jmshrv) and all other contributors of [Finamp](https://github.com/jmshrv/finamp). *Jellify* draws inspiration and wisdom from it, and is another fantastic music app for Jellyfin.
   - James’ [API Blog Post](https://jmshrv.com/posts/jellyfin-api/) proved to be exceptionally valuable during development
 - The folks in the [Margelo Community Discord](https://discord.com/invite/6CSHz2qAvA) for their assistance
+  - Extra thanks to [Ritesh](https://github.com/riteshshukla04) for your help, knowledge, and guidance
 - My fellow [contributors](https://github.com/anultravioletaurora/Jellify/graphs/contributors) who have poured so much heart and a lot of sweat into making *Jellify* a great experience
   - Extra thanks to [John Grant](https://github.com/johngrantdev) for shaping and designing the user experience in many places
 - My dear friends that have heard me talk about *Jellify* for literally **eons**.
 Thank you for testing *Jellify* during it's infancy and for supporting me all the way back at the beginning of this project